otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 If you use AWS Cloud9 you also have to disallow AWS Managed Temporary Credentials

-Go to Cloud9 > Preferences > AWS Settings > AWS Managed Temporary Credentials and turn it off
+Go to Cloud9 > Preferences > AWS Settings > AWS Managed Temporary Credentials and turn it off.

-You will see a different error now (no valid credential sources for Terraform AWS Provider found).

 Store your permanent AWS access credentials in the environment.
 Use ```aws configure``` command.
 <br>